When the Lights Go Down (book): Critical response

 National Post reported that the volume "sold in impressive numbers".
 Matthew Wilder of City Pages wrote of Kael and offered "Her peak can be seen in the masterly collection When the Lights Go Down".
-Jim Emersonon of Sun Times wrote Renata Adler's 7,646-word massive attack on Kael in the New York Review of Books", "...was ostensibly a review of Kael's 1980 collection When the Lights Go Down".
-He further offered that in her own The Perils of Pauline, Adler panned Kael's work on the volume when Adler wrote "Now, When the Lights Go Down, a collection of her reviews over the past five years, is out; and it is, to my surprise and without Kael- or Simon-like exaggeration, not simply, jarringly, piece by piece, line by line, and without interruption, worthless.
+Jim Emersonon of Sun Times wrote of Renata Adler's 7,646-word attack on Kael, "The Perils of Pauline," in the New York Review of Books, that it "...was ostensibly a review of Kael's 1980 collection When the Lights Go Down."
+Adler panned Kael's work on the volume, writing, "When the Lights Go Down, a collection of her reviews over the past five years, is out; and it is, to my surprise and without Kael- or Simon-like exaggeration, not simply, jarringly, piece by piece, line by line, and without interruption, worthless.
 It turns out to embody something appalling and widespread in the culture."

 The volume has been archived in the National Library of Australia.